Know Your (Incentive Stock) Options

 The Tax Benefits of ISOs

-However, if these holding period requirements are not met, the sale is considered a disqualifying disposition.
+If these holding period requirements are not met, the sale is considered a disqualifying disposition.
 In such cases, the difference between the exercise price and the fair market value of the stock at the time of exercise (the "bargain element") is taxed as ordinary income, and any additional gain is taxed as either short-term or long-term capital gain, depending on the holding period after exercise.

 Alternative Minimum Tax (AMT) and ISOs